Electric Blue Acara: Complete Care Guide (With Expert Tips)

 The best electric blue acara tank will have a minimal design with open space that accents the natural colors and behaviors of the fish.
 This includes a sand substrate along with driftwood or rock for decoration.

 Electric blue acaras can successfully be kept with live plants, but only species that mind being uprooted from time to time.
-Because of this, some hobbyists only keep floating plants with their cichlids.
+Because of this, hobbyists only keep floating plants with their cichlids.

 Good live plants for electric blue acaras include: